Ranked among PwC’s top 3 European Cities For Real Estate Investment (2019-2023)

 Yes, foreigners can buy property in Berlin with the expressed purpose of renting it out.
 There are no specific restrictions on foreign property ownership in Germany, which allows international investors to participate in the city's real estate market.

 Yes, property prices in Berlin are rising.
-Over the five years leading up to 2021, Berlin's average condominium price increased by 65%, surpassing the European average.
+Between 2016 and 2023, Berlin witnessed a remarkable 62% increase in the average price of condominiums.
 The demand for housing in Berlin continues to grow, resulting in an undersupplied market and increasing property prices.
-For example, average prices for top-tier apartments in Berlin experienced a 12% increase in 2021 alone, with prices in this segment having doubled since 2015.
+For example, average prices for apartments in Berlin witnessed a y-o-y growth of 6.17% in 2022.

 The best places to invest in property in Berlin can vary depending on the investor's objectives, such as rental yield, the potential for capital growth, or a combination of both.
 However, some popular neighbourhoods and districts known for their promising investment potential include: